thanapatspongpipat/assignment-project-primo/README.md

 ## Testing

-1.Open your terminal or command prompt.
+1. Open your terminal or command prompt.

 2. Change to the project directory using the cd command:
    ```bash